-- Additional seating will be added outdoors, where possible.
+- Additional outdoor seating has been added, where possible.

-- Customers will be required to wear cloth face coverings before entering a dining location and while inside it.
+- Customers are required to wear cloth face coverings before entering a dining location and while inside it.
 Face coverings may be removed, briefly, in order to eat or drink, but social distancing must be observed when unmasked.

-- Food service employees will be required to wear face coverings throughout the day when on University property (both on and off duty).
+- Food service employees are required to wear face coverings throughout the day when on University property (both on and off duty).

-- All food service employees will be required to wear disposable gloves when handling food (pre- and non-packaged food) and must wash their hands and change gloves every 30 minutes or less.
+- All food service employees are required to wear disposable gloves when handling food (pre- and non-packaged food) and must wash their hands and change gloves every 30 minutes or less.

-- All kitchen equipment, food preparation areas and customer contact points will be sanitized every 30 minutes.
+- All kitchen equipment, food preparation areas and customer contact points are sanitized every 30 minutes.

-- Food service staff will sanitize customer seating areas on an hourly basis.
+- Food service staff sanitize customer seating areas on an hourly basis.

-- Disinfectant spray bottles, gloves, and paper towels will be located at strategic locations inside dining venues to encourage customers to wipe down tables before and after using them.
+- Disinfectant spray bottles, gloves, and paper towels are located at strategic locations inside dining venues to encourage customers to wipe down tables before and after using them.

-- Cashiers will be required to wear disposable gloves in addition to face coverings at all times when on duty.
+- Cashiers are required to wear disposable gloves in addition to face coverings at all times when on duty.

 - All grab-and-go items will continue to be pre-wrapped prior to customer purchase.

-- All food service entrances, exits, ordering locations and pick-up areas will be clearly highlighted and marked.
+- All food service entrances, exits, ordering locations and pick-up areas are clearly highlighted and marked.

-- All customer entrances will have signs to remind customers of the requirement of wearing face coverings.
+- All customer entrances have signs to remind customers of the requirement of wearing face coverings.

-- Plexiglass shields will be placed at the major customer/food worker contact points, such as cashier stations and ordering and pick-up locations, where 6 feet of separation is not possible.
+- Plexiglass shields have been placed at the major customer/food worker contact points, such as cashier stations and ordering and pick-up locations, where 6 feet of separation is not possible.

-- Where shields or sneeze guards already exist, they will be expanded to provide additional protection.
+- Where shields or sneeze guards already exist, they have been expanded to provide additional protection.

-- While inside any food service or dining venue, patrons will not be permitted to consume food or drink while walking around and will be required to be seated while eating.
+- While inside any food service or dining venue, patrons are be permitted to consume food or drink while walking around and are required to be seated while eating.

-- At all locations, managers will monitor and enforce occupancy limits in all dining facilities.
+- At all locations, managers are monitor and enforce occupancy limits in all dining facilities.
 If possible, electronic counters will be used.

-- Hand sanitizer stands will be placed at the entrances and exits to dining venues.
+- Hand sanitizer stands have been placed at the entrances and exits to dining venues.

-Students in quarantine locations will be delivered food daily, including staples and snacks as well as hot food.
+Students under isolation will be delivered food daily, including staples and snacks as well as hot food.
 When possible, the food will be dropped off in a space adjacent to the student’s room to eliminate person-to-person contact.

 Food for Students with Special Dietary Needs